wesley-tan/boonie-snakie-game/README.md

-# 🐰 Love Garden Adventure 🐍
+# 🐰 Boonie Snakie Carrot Adventure 🐍

 A delightful cooperative puzzle-platformer where Boonie the bunny and Snakie the snake work together to collect heart-shaped carrots!
 Features an engaging story, interactive tutorial, and strategic gameplay.